elmtree-askmo/cloudcannon-app/content/learn/computer-science/how-do-data-structures-influence-the-efficiency-of-algorithms.md

 url: /learn/computer-science/questions/how-do-data-structures-influence-the-efficiency-of-algorithms
 score: -1.0
 related_article1:
-    id: 160817
+    id: 161132
-    title: What challenges are associated with solving the traveling salesman problem?
+    title: >-
+        What is the halting problem and why is it significant in computability theory?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-challenges-are-associated-with-solving-the-traveling-salesman-problem
+    url: /learn/computer-science/questions/what-is-the-halting-problem-and-why-is-it-significant-in-computability-theory
 related_article2:
-    id: 161132
+    id: 161140
-    title: What is the halting problem and why is it significant in computability theory?
+    title: >-
+        What are the properties of rational and irrational numbers?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-halting-problem-and-why-is-it-significant-in-computability-theory
+    url: /learn/computer-science/questions/what-are-the-properties-of-rational-and-irrational-numbers
 related_article3:
-    id: 161281
+    id: 161136
-    title: What is the difference between countably infinite and uncountably infinite sets?
+    title: >-
+        What defines an efficient algorithm in complexity theory?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-difference-between-countably-infinite-and-uncountably-infinite-sets
+    url: /learn/computer-science/questions/what-defines-an-efficient-algorithm-in-complexity-theory
 related_article4:
-    id: 160805
+    id: 160808
-    title: How is proof by contradiction used to demonstrate unsolvable problems?
+    title: >-
+        What defines an efficient algorithm in complexity theory?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-is-proof-by-contradiction-used-to-demonstrate-unsolvable-problems
+    url: /learn/computer-science/questions/what-defines-an-efficient-algorithm-in-complexity-theory
 related_article5:
-    id: 161138
+    id: 160813
+    title: >-
-    title: What are the implications of the halting problem on static and dynamic analysis?
+        What techniques are used to prove the irrationality of numbers?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-implications-of-the-halting-problem-on-static-and-dynamic-analysis
+    url: /learn/computer-science/questions/what-techniques-are-used-to-prove-the-irrationality-of-numbers
 ---

 &nbsp;